Giovanni1085/core_literature_historians_venice/README.md

 ## Please cite as

 Giovanni Colavizza.
 (2017).
-The Core Literature of the Historians of Venice, Frontiers in Digital Humanities, under review.
+The Core Literature of the Historians of Venice.
+Frontiers in Digital Humanities, Digital History.

     @article{colavizza_core_2017,
-      title = {{The Core Literature of the Historians of Venice}}, journal = {Frontiers in Digital Humanities, submitted}, author = {Colavizza, Giovanni},
+      title = {{The Core Literature of the Historians of Venice}}, journal = {Frontiers in Digital Humanities},
+      author = {Colavizza, Giovanni},
-      year = {2017}
+      year = {2017},
+      doi = {10.3389/fdigh.2017.00014}
     }